Orelab/alveole/README.md

         password The username's password.
         database The database name.

-Then, you'll have to configure the foillowing fields in the database, in order to give Alveole the ability to send email thorw imap :
+Then, you'll have to configure the following fields in the database, in order to give Alveole the ability to send email thorw imap :

 	configuration>email_server
 	configuration>email_user